-John Cena and Nikki Bella Spotted Together After They Called Off Their Engagement
+John Cena And Nikki Bella Spotted Together After They Called Off Their Engagement

 “The time apart has been incredibly hard for Nikki, but she really is taking the time to figure out if John is meant to be her forever.”

 Nikki Bella and John Cena were in a relationship for six years but the Total Bellas star called off the engagement three weeks before their wedding date.
 People Magazine reports that they were seen walking in the same area where they bought a house not long before they called off their May 5 wedding.
 According to People, Nikki previously told fans that she had been staying with her twin sister while she recovered from the split.
-But that may change now that they’ve been seen together after their break up.
+But that may change now that they’ve been seen together after their breakup.